Kraks/contract-for-contract/cases.md

 function f(...) { ... }
 ```

+TODO: need to think about quantification.

 Note: `f => g` matches the most recent call of `f`, or any prior call of `f` (if
 there are multiple calls of `f`)?

-Note: need to think about interactions with compiler optimization (eg inlining).
+TODO: need to think about interactions with compiler optimization (eg inlining).

+TODO: need to think about how temporal contracts interact with address calls.

 ### Negative temporal properties